 your source includes industry leading NecroBit technology, which is

-reconstruction of your source code more difficult by so many orders
+of your source code more difficult by so many orders of magnitude

-of magnitude that NecroBit is by far the most effective protection
+that NecroBit is by far the most effective protection you can use

 In addition to industry leading intellectual property protection,

 .NET Reactor provides powerful options for securing you revenue

 stream by enforcing licensing terms with a rich variety of